comp423-23s/final-project-final-c3/docs/student-organizations.md

 As an administrator, one may:
 * Approve or deny a student's request to create a new club
+Note: Only Arden Administrator can add and delete other Administrators

 # Implementation Notes